On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

 Second, the ABPMS manifesto explicitly highlights that an ABPMS may manage more than a single process~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.
 However, the majority of existing process discovery approaches are developed with a focus on discovering a single isolated process.
 This includes contemporary approaches, such as Heuristics Miner~\cite{DBLP:journals/icae/WeijtersA03}, Inductive Miner~\cite{DBLP:conf/bpm/LeemansFA13}, and Split Miner~\cite{DBLP:journals/kais/AugustoCDRP19}, as well as, hybrid approaches, such as Fusion Miner~\cite{DBLP:journals/dss/SmedtWV15} and the discovery of hierarchical models in~\cite{DBLP:conf/bpm/MaggiSR14}.
-Similar argument can also be made for object-centric approaches, e.g., \cite{DBLP:conf/sefm/Aalst19,DBLP:journals/fuin/AalstB20,DBLP:conf/icpm/DettenSL24,DBLP:conf/bpm/KustersA25}, where the notion of a business process is blurred by instead focusing on activity executions over the relevant object types and instances, with no corresponding hybrid discovery approaches yet developed.
-Furthermore, recall that each specification represents, in this paper, some logical component of the overall behavioral boundary of the ABPMS, and is, therefore, not necessarily tied to specific processes nor objects therein.
+A similar argument can also be made for object-centric approaches, e.g., \cite{DBLP:conf/sefm/Aalst19,DBLP:journals/fuin/AalstB20,DBLP:conf/icpm/DettenSL24,DBLP:conf/bpm/KustersA25}, where the notion of a business process is blurred by instead focusing on activity executions over the relevant object types and instances, with no corresponding hybrid discovery approaches yet developed.
+While one could create representative objects for individual processes, this would also require explicit foreknowledge of the exact activity-process relations, which is not assumed in this paper.
+Furthermore, recall that each specification of the multi-model process frame is intended to represent some logical component of the overall behavioral boundary of an ABPMS (cf. \cref{sec:conceptualization}), and is, therefore, not necessarily tied to specific processes nor objects therein.